Sophienholm: Golden Age venue

-While the Bruns resided at Sophienholm, the estate developed into a lively cultural venue when the culturally inclined Frederikke used it for salons.
+While the Bruns resided at Sophienholm, the estate developed into a lively cultural venue when the culturally inclined Friederike used it for salons.
 An inspiration for this activity was Madame de Staël, a close friend from her travels who was famous for her salons at Château de Coppet.
-Frederikke Brun's salons attracted a colourful mix of celebrated poets and poor and unknown students, composers, foreign diplomats, foreign artists of any kind, and even members of the royal family.
+Friederike Brun's salons attracted a colourful mix of celebrated poets and poor and unknown students, composers, foreign diplomats, foreign artists of any kind, and even members of the royal family.

 Among the most frequent guests were Jens Baggesen, Oehlenschläger, Schack von Staffeldt, a young Johan Ludvig Heiberg, J. M. Thiele and B. S. Ingemann.